 So curating content ISN’T a place we recommend you play unless you combine Content Curation with other services which we’ll talk about below.

-Pricing Content Creation
+Pricing for Content Creation Service

 (Creating original content)